-Spend a summer preparing learning English in beautiful Vermont
+Spend a summer learning English in beautiful Vermont

-For students 17 and older, who wish to improve their English, academic skills, and test scores before applying to university.
-The Saint Michael’s College program provides language training, test preparation, academic skills development, and content-based classes.
+For students 17 and older, who wish to improve their English proficiency, academic skills, and test scores before starting university, the typical Saint Michael’s College summer program provides language training and academic skills development through content-based classes.
 These courses are designed to increase students’ overall proficiency in English as well as their scores on standardized tests such as TOEFL or IELTS.

 - Reading, vocabulary, writing, and grammar